Idol Eyes Australia blog – All about sunglasses and eyes

 - Baby sunglasses – Rubber or rubber like materials.
 These are super comfortable and virtually unbreakable.
 With the aid of a headband the frame will contour to the shape of the face to eliminate UV rays from entering around the side of the frame.

 - Toddler sunglasses – Rubber or impact resistant polycarbonate.
 Rubber has all the benefits mentioned above.
 Polycarbonate is 10 times more impact resistant than plastic, it is used in banks for its bullet proof qualities and is light-weight for comfort.
-Can be painted or printed making it a great material that lasts well.
+Can be painted or printed making it a great material for sunglasses frames that lasts well.

 - Kids sunglasses – Polycarbonate or optical quality steel.
 Polycarbonate has all the benefits mentioned above.
 Optical quality steel allows us to make adult metal styles like aviators or club-masters etc. for kids that will not bend out of shape or break easily.